Fairfield Public School: Facilities and programs

 The school has a COLA (Covered Outdoor Learning Area), which is a large pavilion-like structure, that protects students from the elements.
 Fairfield City Council has established a preschool on the school ground.
 The school's Community Centre assists community and supported playgroups, also parenting workshops and support.
 The school features a 'Scholastics Book Club' facility, and serves as locale for Weekend Community Language schools in Arabic, Vietnamese and Chinese, including Karate School and HIPPY ('Home Interaction Program for Parents and Youngsters').
 The school offers students access to Breakfast Club, Homework Learning Clubs and After School Sport.
 Academic programs include Early Action for Success, Community Languages, community and multicultural events, creative arts opportunities, debating and several sporting activities.

 The school has annual events such as 'Multicultural Day', 'Easter Hat Parade' and 'Book Parade'.
 Hats are part of the school uniform and are compulsory.
 The school's lunchtime is early (11am), because many students do not get breakfast at home due to the area's lower socioeconomics status.
-Kids who misbehave are sent to the 'reflection room', which is not titled the "detention room" since the term might traumatise the refugee students, as some had previously been held in detention centres.
-The school gates are generally kept locked and any visitors to the school need to be signed in before entering the grounds.
-During swimming lessons, the students are given coloured wristbands each according to their swimming ability, and if the students swim the full 25 metres they can make it in the regionals.
+Kids who misbehave are submitted to the 'reflection room', which is not titled the "detention room" since the term might traumatise the refugee students, as some had previously been held in detention centres.
+The school gates are generally locked and all guests to the school need to be signed in before entering the grounds.
+During swimming lessons, students are assigned coloured wristbands based on their swimming ability.
+Students who successfully swim 25 metres may become eligible to compete at regional swimming carnivals.